Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

 It is also used commercially as lemon scent in many products including soaps, perfumes and candles.
 A related plant, (Cymbopogon nardus) is the ingredient in citronella candles sold to ward off mosquitoes and other insects.

-Research also shows that the lemongrass oil of this plant has anti-fungal properties.
+Research also shows that the lemon grass oil has anti-fungal properties.

 Return from lemongrass to herbs for diseases